— 16 min read

 RFIs: A Contractor’s Guide to Requests for Information

-If a general contractor could add up all the minutes they spent waiting on a response to an RFI (Request for Information) throughout their career, they might have found that they could have gone on vacation or even built a few shopping plazas, and they can be costly too.
-Research has shown that an average project on a typical day could have between 15 to 20 RFIs per $1 million in project value.
+If a general contractor could add up all the minutes they spent waiting on a response to a request for information (RFI) throughout their career, they might have found that they could have gone on vacation or even built a few shopping plazas, and they can be costly too.
+Research has shown that an average project on a typical day could have between 10–15 RFIs per $1 million in project value.
 This means a $5 million project can generate about $100,000 in costs.

 RFIs are simply requests for information, yet, there’s nothing simple about them if they’re not handled properly.
 There are easy ways to successfully manage the RFI process and we’ll tell you how to do just that.